All Episodes

 Day-to-day has a lot of depressing things happening.

-Day to day has a lot of downers in them.
+Day-to-day has a lot of downers in them.

 But most people do not employ all the leverage they have over their own lives.

-It's just it's standard ordinary human nature.
+It's just standard, ordinary human nature.

-And I've always tried to do just do what I want to do, and as I define happiness and contentment, pursue it and do the best I can within that framework.
+And as I define happiness and contentment, pursue it and do the best I can within that framework.

-And especially I try not to get depressed over what people I can't control do.
+And especially, I try not to get depressed over what people I can't control do.

 We can't really day-to-day control it.